roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 26. What is the purpose of comments in CSS, and what are the two types of comments that can be used in CSS?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>26.
+What is the purpose of comments in CSS, and what are the two types of comments that can be used in CSS?</summary>
   <p>

 The purpose of comments in CSS is to add notes, explanations, or reminders within the code.